A hidden gem of Abu Dhabi can be found in this small and laid-back beach resort island.

 Weekday Passes to Al Maya

-- 2 kids under 12 go free with a couple
+- Two kids aged 13 or under go free with a couple

 - Extra children 50 AED